coleifer/huey/docs/consumer.rst

     stdout_logfile=/var/log/huey.log
     stderr_logfile=/var/log/huey.err
     environment=PYTHONPATH="/path/to/project:$PYTHONPATH"
-    ; Increase this if you want to ensure long-running tasks are not ; interrupted during shutdown.
+    ; Huey shuts down gracefully on SIGINT, allowing workers to finish their ; current task.
+Supervisor's default stopsignal is TERM, which huey ; treats as "stop immediately" -- so be sure to specify INT here. stopsignal=INT
-    stopwaitsecs=30
+    ; How long to wait for in-flight tasks to finish before escalating to ; SIGKILL.
+Increase this if you have long-running tasks. stopwaitsecs=30

 Barebones systemd config using 4 worker threads: